BLavery/STM32F030F4P6-Arduino/README.md

 ... except for different (more consistent?)
 PA13 = D13  PA14 = D14,
-preserving RX and TX where they are marked as such on the end header (PA9, PA10), keeping SDA/SCL off the serial header, and disabling the HAL Serial code.
+preserving RX and TX where they are marked as such on the end header (PA9, PA10), keeping SDA/SCL off the serial header, and disabling the barely/not useable HAL Serial code to save precious flash.